Toward a unified data-driven turbulence model through multi-objective learning: RESULTS

-The activation patterns of the sub-network for the quadratic coefficient $g_2$ are shown in Fig.~\ref{fig:interpretation}C. Dark neurons and connections represent pathways activated in both the periodic hill and square duct cases, highlighting their similarities.
+\paragraph{Branching in case-specific regions} In non-overlapping regions of the feature space, the network learns case-specific mappings, and effectively behaves like a piecewise function.
+To study this behavior, we extract case-specific features and pass them through the unified foundation model.
+For each neuron, we compute its activation rate, defined as the fraction of inputs producing a positive output.
+For rectified linear units (ReLU), this is equivalent to the proportion of non-zero outputs.
+The analysis is performed separately for the periodic hill and square duct.
+The activation patterns of the sub-network for the quadratic coefficient $g^{(2)}$ are shown in Fig.~\ref{fig:interpretation}C. Dark neurons and connections represent pathways activated in both the periodic hill and square duct cases, highlighting their similarities.
 In the periodic hill, most first-layer neurons are active, with one additional neuron uniquely activated (blue), but the second layer channels information almost entirely through a single pathway.
 In contrast, in the square duct, second-layer activations are more widely distributed, with several unique pathways remaining active (green).
 These distinct connection patterns demonstrate how the model reconfigures its internal branching to adapt to the statistical and structural characteristics of each flow.